The-OpenROAD-Project/OpenROAD/src/grt/README.md

 ```
 set_routing_layers [-signal min-max]
                    [-clock min-max]
+                   [-timing_critical]
 ```

-The `set_routing_layers` command sets the minimum and maximum routing layers for signal nets, with the `-signal` option, and the minimum and maximum routing layers for clock nets, with the `-clock` option.
+The `set_routing_layers` command sets the minimum and maximum routing layers for signal nets, with the `-signal` option, the minimum and maximum routing layers for clock nets, with the `-clock` option, and the minimum and maximum layers for timing critical nets, with the `-timing_critical` option.

 Example: `set_routing_layers -signal Metal2-Metal10 -clock Metal6-Metal9`